Amaan9136/ecmi-2025/README.md

 # ECMI Repository

-Welcome to the official repository for **ECMI**, the AIML department's dynamic webpage for hosting and managing events, news updates, and certificates
+Welcome to the official repository for **ECMI**, the ECE department's dynamic webpage for hosting and managing events, news updates, and certificates
 ---

 ## About The Project

-**ECMI** serves as the central platform for the AIML department's events and updates.
+**ECMI** serves as the central platform for the ECE department's events and updates.
 Built to enhance accessibility and ease of use, the webpage provides tools for:

 Visit [ECMI.live](https://ECMI.live) for a live demonstration of the platform and its features.